 My recent shoot with Nikita!
 For this shoot we re-visited Johannesburg Botanical Gardens.
 During my previous shoot, I had no problem shooting there, but this time round I was told that I need to make arrangements to shoot at this location.
 Duly noted haha!

-I always have so much fun doing shoots like these!
-A beautiful couple that clearly love each other very much, a stunning location at Pretoria Botanical Gardens and a stunning day!
-Whats not to love.
+I always have so much fun doing garden weddings!
+A beautiful couple that clearly love each other very much, a stunning location and a stunning day!
+Whats not to love?

-For this shoot I Used a Canon 7D coupled with a Tamron 17-50 lens.
+I Used a Canon 7D coupled with a Tamron 17-50 and the Sigma 50-150.
 For a bit of extra lighting I used a YongNuo flash to fill the shadows.

-Here are a couple of images from the shoot:
+Here are a couple of images from Leanne and Chris’ wedding album: